-Students who choose to study Engineering at Key Stage 4 will follow the OCR Cambridge Nationals Engineering Manufacture Level 1/2 Award/Certificate course.
+Following their introduction to the world of engineering and manufacture in key Stage 3 many students choose to continue studying Engineering at Key Stage 4 where they follow the OCR Cambridge Nationals Engineering Manufacture Level 1/2 Award/Certificate course.

 Students have to study four units which make up the course content: